 Vice President of Sales & Operations

-Paul Carriere is Executive Vice President for Operations and Legal of the Atlanta History Center.
+Paul Carriere is Chief Operating Officer and Executive Vice President for Legal Affairs of the Atlanta History Center.

+As COO, Paul leads the operations side of the History Center, including strategic planning, finance, guest experience, special events and human resources.
 Prior to joining the History Center, Paul spent almost nine years at the American Cancer Society.
-During his time with the Cancer Society, Paul held key leadership positions with the Cancer Society’s South Atlantic Division, its largest division in revenue and staff, including Chief Counsel (2009-2012) and Senior Vice President for Operations(2012-2015).
-As Senior Vice President for Operations, Paul served in the second highest leadership position for the division.
+During his time with the Cancer Society, Paul held key leadership positions with the Cancer Society’s South Atlantic Division, its largest division in revenue and staff, including Chief Counsel and subsequently Senior Vice President for Operations.
+As SViP for Operations, Paul served in the second highest leadership position for the division.
 And he was responsible for leading day-to-day operations, including fundraising and mission delivery.

 Before he joined the Cancer Society, Paul was General Counsel for EzGov, Inc., an Atlanta-based software solutions company, an associate in the Atlanta office of Troutman Sanders LLP and a law clerk to Judge Davison the United States Court of Appeals for the Fifth Circuit.

-Paul received his J.D. from Tulane Law School Magna Cum Laude in 1996 and is a member of the Order of the Coif.
-He earned a B.A. in History in 1991 from the University of Texas.
+Paul has law degree from Tulane Law School and a B.A. in History from the University of Texas.

 F. Sheffield Hale is President and CEO of the Atlanta History Center.
 Prior to joining the Atlanta History Center in 2012 he served as Chief Counsel of the American Cancer Society, Inc. and was a Partner practicing corporate law in the firm of Kilpatrick Townsend & Stockton LLP.

-Mr. Hale serves as a Trustee of the National Trust for Historic Preservation, Robert W. Woodruff Library of Atlanta University Center, Fox Theatre, Inc., Buckhead Coalition, Midtown Alliance, and Atlanta Convention and Visitors Bureau.
+Mr. Hale serves as a Trustee of the National Trust for Historic Preservation, Fox Theatre, Inc., Buckhead Coalition, Midtown Alliance, and Atlanta Convention and Visitors Bureau.
 He is a Past Chair of the Georgia Trust for Historic Preservation, the Atlanta History Center, St. Jude’s Recovery Center, Inc., and the State of Georgia’s Judicial Nominating Commission.

 Mr. Hale received his B.A. in History from the University of Georgia summa cum laude in 1982, and received his J.D. in 1985 from the University of Virginia School of Law.
 He is a member of the American Law Institute.